-The upcoming Gears of War movie might have fallen victim to the dreaded video game-to-movie-adaptation curse before it’s even released, if a recent interview with Gears of War boss Rod Fergusson is anything to go by.
+The upcoming Gears of War movie might have fallen victim to the dreaded video game-to-movie-adaptation curse before it’s even released, if a 2019 interview with Gears of War boss Rod Fergusson is anything to go by.

 The Gears of War movie reportedly won’t be set in the same universe but instead in an alternate timeline.

 Worryingly for fans of the games, Fergusson also said that the movie’s priority is on being a “great movie first” and a Gears of War movie second, which might leave a bitter taste in players’ mouths…

 “In order for the movie to be successful, it has to be a great movie first and a Gears movie second,” said Fergusson.
 “Basically the way that we sort of reconciled that was, we said, ‘oh the movie should be an alternate reality.
 It should not be dependent on the game story, nor should it influence the game story.’”